Invoice #1, which is used to pre-fund your payroll, is based on estimated costs for the month.

-We issue the Reconciliation invoice (Invoice #2) after the Payroll Pre-funding invoice (Invoice #1).
-The Reconciliation invoice, will compare costs actually incurred during the month to the amount collected on Invoice #1, the Payroll Pre-funding invoice.
-While we do all we can to ensure the Payroll Pre-funding invoice amount is as close as possible to what the actual charges will be, there are several common factors that can cause discrepancies: employees onboarding or off-boarding during the month, changes in local regulations, benefits changes, and variability in leave/working hours for each employee.
+While we do all we can to estimate the Payroll Pre-funding invoice amount is as close as possible to what the actual costs will be, there are several common factors that can cause discrepancies: employees onboarding or off-boarding during the month, changes in local regulations, benefits changes, and variability in leave/working hours for each employee.
 Many of these factors can’t be known until the exact time payroll is run.

 The Reconciliation invoice includes: